 Filming in public places

-To ensure you have a successful filming experience in Kāpiti, it is important to think about what you may require.
+To ensure you have a successful filming experience in Kāpiti, it's important to think about what you may require.

 Applying for a permit to film in Kāpiti